Collaboration Workflow

 New Collaboration (where available) – starts a new proposal, typically with some context prefilled (for example, from another surface in the app).

-Once you create a project, ModelBoard treats it as a proposal in the collab_proposals table with a lifecycle status that updates as participants act on the invite.
+Once you create a project, ModelBoard saves the project proposal and updates its lifecycle as participants act on the invite.

 Collaboration lifecycle and statuses

-Every collaboration project moves through a clear set of statuses stored on the proposal:
+Every collaboration project moves through clear lifecycle labels:

-Each status has a specific meaning in the UI and for your workflow.
+Each label has a specific meaning in the UI and for your workflow.

 -